apache/cloudstack-documentation/source/adminguide/storage.rst

 nearest to the guest that will use it when the first attachment is made.

-When creating a new volume from an existing ROOT volume snapshot, it is required to explicitely define a Disk offering (UI will offer only Disk offerings whose disk size is equal or bigger than the size of the snapshot).
+When creating a new volume from an existing ROOT volume snapshot, it is required to explicitly define a Disk offering (UI will offer only Disk offerings whose disk size is equal or bigger than the size of the snapshot).

 |volume-from-snap.PNG|